abstractmachine/head-md-future-of-drawing/press/readme.md

 ### Technical Pools
 Alexandre Simian, Chloé Michel, Clément Schlemmer, Frédéric Butor-Blamont, Isabelle Schnederle, Sébastien Pitteloud, Vytas Jankauskas, Xavier Plantevin

-## Exhibition Concept
+## Concept
 Drawing Futures is an exhibition that merges traditional creative practices with emerging technologies, envisioning a future where creativity flourishes through hybrid solutions.
-It begins with color, to which we add movement, collaboration, storytelling, and music — resulting in a playful combination in which analog and digital forms joyfully collide.
+It begins with color, to which we add movement, collaboration, music, and storytelling — resulting in a playful combination in which analog and digital forms joyfully collide.

 ### What We Created
 For this exhibition, our aim was to craft playful AI creative assistants.
 The element of playfulness served as a catalyst for inspiration, encouraging individuals to broaden their artistic horizons.
 Leveraging the rich offerings of Caran d’Ache tools, we conceived a new breed of interactive objects.